arunwagle/Covid-19-Crisis-Communication-Finance/contributing/ISSUES.md

 For any issue, there are fundamentally three ways an individual can
 contribute:

-1. By opening the issue for discussion: For instance, if you believe that you have uncovered a bug in Project Sample, creating a new issue in the `Code-and-Response/Project-Sample` issue tracker is the way to report it.
+1. By opening the issue for discussion: Currently reporting a new issue will be by sending and email to arun.wagle@ibm.com.
+Mention the subject as <Issue:Bug/Enhancement Request>.
+Explain the issus in details in the body of the email.
 2. By helping to triage the issue: This can be done either by providing supporting details (a test case that demonstrates a bug), or providing suggestions on how to address the issue.
-3. By helping to resolve the issue: Typically this is done either in the form of demonstrating that the issue reported is not a problem after all, or more often, by opening a Pull Request that changes some bit of something in `Code-and-Response/Project-Sample` in a concrete and reviewable manner.

 ## Asking for General Help

-The best place to ask for help is through the [Code and Response Slack workspace][].
-Open an issue to request an invitation.
+The best place to ask for help is through an email to * arun.wagle@ibm.com *.

-## Discussing non-technical topics

-Discussion of non-technical topics are also best to discuss in the #general channel of the [Code and Response Slack workspace][].

 ## Submitting a Bug Report